Overview

 <p>Count: ${count}</p>

-</div>` as HTMLDivElement
+</div>` as HTMLDivElement;

 In contrast to JSX, the HTML function does not require an extra transpiler step and can also be used in plain .js files.

-DATEX Injections
+DATEX injections

 Besides JavaScript injections (with ${}), the HTML function also supports reactive DATEX code injections with the #() syntax:

-const count = $$(0);
+const count = $(0);

-const div = HTML `<div>next count: #(${count} + 1)</div>`
+const div = HTML `<div>next count: #(${count} + 1)</div>`;

 This is equivalent to a JavaScript always() transform function

-const div = HTML `<div>next count: ${always(() => count + 1)}</div>`
+const div = HTML `<div>next count: ${always(() => count + 1)}</div>`;

 or a DATEX always command

-const div = HTML `<div>next count: ${always `${count} + 1`}</div>`
+const div = HTML `<div>next count: ${always `${count} + 1`}</div>`;

-JSX return types
+Element return types

-const anchor = <a href="/link">Link</a> as HTMLAnchorElement
+const anchor = <a href="/link">Link</a> as HTMLAnchorElement;

-const anchor = HTML `<a href="/link">Link</a>` as HTMLAnchorElement
+const anchor = HTML `<a href="/link">Link</a>` as HTMLAnchorElement;

 Did this doc help you?